kubevirt/kubevirt/docs/devel/networking.md

 configured with the IP address previously reserved for the VM's gateway.

-The bridge acts as the vm's default gateway and not as a L2 bridge, therefore, the pod networking interface is not set as its slave.
+The bridge acts as the vm's default gateway and not as a L2 bridge, therefore, the pod networking interface is not set as its port.
-Since a linux bridge gets the MAC address of its first slave and we don't want it to take the MAC address of the first tap device attached to it, `preparePodNetworkInterfaces` creates a dummy nic and sets it as the first slave of the bridge.
+Since a linux bridge gets the MAC address of its first port and we don't want it to take the MAC address of the first tap device attached to it, `preparePodNetworkInterfaces` creates a dummy nic and sets it as the first port of the bridge.

 Afterwards, the nftables / iptables rules are provisioned in the NAT table.
 It follows a standard one to one NAT implementation using netfilter.